Paradox (warez): Raids and arrests

 One of their members going by the alias 'Rokman' was arrested in 1990 for using stolen credit card numbers to make $1 million in long-distance calls to other Paradox members for the purpose of file transfers.

 Nearly all Quartex members in France, including Olivier, Clash and Tagada, were busted in 1991 in the Blue Box affair.

 Max 'MAXiMiLiEN' Louarn was arrested in the Nintendo copiers affair in 1993 and was held in preventive custody for three weeks before fleeing to Spain.
 Less than one year later, in 1994, Secret Service agents caught him while on trip to Washington in a vast calling card fraud affair.
 He was sentenced to 5 years and 8 months by a US court.

 Louarn was arrested again in October 2020 for taking part in creating and selling various circumvention devices for consoles such as the Nintendo Switch and the Nintendo 3DS.
-Another of their members, alias 'tyson', was raided in 2001 as part of Operation Buccaneer.